 - Represent, advocate and focus on the interests of its members - Continually reassess its position in the Australian grain value-chain ensuring a contemporary approach to fulfilling its vision.
-Leadership and innovation will be key features of the manner in which GTA will conduct its operations. - Commit to delivering products and services that add value to our members' businesses and harmonise standards and processes associated with facilitation of trade. - Work cooperatively with all parts of the grain value-chain and service all grain valuechain members. - Build effective relationships with our members and stakeholders.
+Leadership and innovation will be key features of the way GTA will conduct its operations. - Commit to delivering products and services that add value to our members' businesses and harmonise standards and processes associated with facilitation of trade.
+Modernising the strategy.
+This strategy. - Work cooperatively with all parts of the grain value-chain and service all grain valuechain members. - Build effective relationships with our members and stakeholders.